-Tdap: There is no minimum interval from the last Td
+Tdap: There is no minimum interval from the last Td dose.

-$\mbox{MCV4:}$ Individuals who receive their first dose on or after their $16^{th}$ birthday only need one dose of MCV4.
+MCV4: Individuals who receive dose 1 on or after the 16th birthday only need 1 dose of MCV4.

-Hepatitis A: The minimum interval between first and second dose is six calendar months.
-Two doses are required for all grade levels.
+Hepatitis A: The minimum interval between 1st and 2nd dose is 6 calendar months.
+2 doses are required for all grades Pre-K through 12.